 This scenario occurs frequently today, as software is migrated from on-prem infrastructure to cloud solutions.
 Let’s imagine the following situation.
 We have an application deployed on physical servers in a classical data center.
 For practical or economic reasons, it has been decided to move it to the cloud: either to a Virtual Machine or to big pods in Kubernetes.
 Of course, moving it to big pods in K8s isn’t a cloud native approach, but it can be treated as an intermediary phase.
 First, such a big app working outside the cloud is moved to the same big app in Kubernetes.
 It is then split into smaller components to become a regular cloud native-app.
 Such methodology is called “lift and shift” and is a good use case where Kubernetes can be used effectively.

-Machine learning techniques are now widely used to solve real-life problems.
+Machine learning (ML) techniques are now widely used to solve real-life problems.
 Successes have come in multiple fields--self-driving cars, image recognition, machine translation, speech recognition, game playing (Go or poker).
-Machine learning models have beaten even humans in games like Go, which was once thought to be too difficult a game for machines to crack.
+ML models have beaten even humans in games like Go, which was once thought to be too difficult a game for machines to crack.
 Moreover, AI could lead to real breakthroughs in detecting cancer and drug discovery.
 The business world has not failed to get in on the technology, either.
-Google, Microsoft and Amazon, to name three behemoths, have all put machines to good use, while other companies are investing heavily to boost their AI capabilities.

 Yet, the process of building an effective AI model and using it in production is complicated and time-consuming.
 Building an app that can reliably recognize whether an image presents a cat or a dog is a case in point.
 First of all, a large dataset of images tagged “cat” or “dog” must be uploaded.
 Then, an untrained machine learning model is trained to classify the data in mathematical terms; trained, that is, to recognize the images that are neither in the training nor in the test dataset.
 After the model is trained, it is implemented in an app that will be made available to the public.